peckeronie/a5fritterbackend/README.md

 **Throws**

-- `403` if the user is not logged in
+- `403` if the user is not logged in, or if the logged in user tries to unfollow a user they are currently not following
 - `404` if the user by username does not exist
-- `401` if the logged in user tries to unfollow a user they are currently not following

 #### `PUT /api/follow/hidefollow/:userName` - Hide the followers for a user